aws-samples/config-resource-compliance-dashboard/README.md

 Another cost pattern worth monitoring involves conformance pack rules with a compliance status of `INSUFFICIENT_DATA`.
 These rules have no AWS resources currently in scope, yet evaluations are still triggered — and you are charged for each evaluation regardless of its outcome.
 Identifying these rules allows you to deactivate them, avoiding charges for evaluations that provide no compliance value.

 The **Config Usage Insights** tab provides the visibility needed to address these patterns systematically.
 By tracking CI recording volumes and rule evaluation counts over time, the dashboard helps you identify where spending is concentrated, surface redundant or inactive rules, and make informed decisions about where to streamline your AWS Config configuration — without compromising your compliance posture.

+### Additional features
+These features work alongside the AWS Config Resource Compliance Dashboard (CRCD) solution.
+- Organizational taxonomy - Deploy the [CID Data Collection](https://docs.aws.amazon.com/guidance/latest/cloud-intelligence-dashboards/data-collection.html) to collect organization data.
+You will be able to add your organizational taxonomy to the dashboard during deployment.
+- [Backfill](./backfill/README.md) - Make your compliance history visible on the dashboard right after deployment.
+- [Generative AI assistant](./documentation/generative_ai_assistant.md) - Create a compliance chat agent that understands your environment and provides contextual insights by using Amazon Quick Suite’s generative AI capabilities powered by your AWS Config dashboard.
+- [CRCD conformance pack](./conformance_pack/README.md) - Deploy a curated set of AWS Config rules that identify misconfigurations leveraged during the most common security incidents.
+Evaluate your threat-informed security posture on a dedicated section of the dashboard.

 ## Architecture